EECS150/asic_labs_fa21/project/checkpoint1.md

 ```verilog
 Out = A >>> B[4:0];
 ```
 That looks like it should work, but it doesn’t!
-It turns out you need to tell Verilog to treat B as a signed number for SRA to work as you wish.
+It turns out you need to tell Verilog to treat A as a signed number for SRA to work as you wish.
 You change the line to say:
 ```verilog
 Out = $signed(A) >>> B[4:0];